megseekosh/Categorize_app_v2/README.md

 GUI to chop, categorize, and annotate audio clips from daylong recordings.
 This version annotates ambient language characteristics like language spoken (for bilingual environments), child-directed speech, and speaker category.
 However, the application is easily modifiable for any annotation categories.

+## What's new in this fork

+* Includes segments.pl to make use of LENA .its files (source: [https://github.com/HomeBankCode/lena-its-tools/blob/master/segments.pl](https://github.com/HomeBankCode/lena-its-tools/blob/3ae8e06b1042956ac9e0cf273be926a6764594e1/segments.pl))
+* * Used LENA annotations rather than the original vocal activity detector.
+Now you can filter to only certain LENA annotations, or exclude certain ones.
+* Slightly simplified annotation workflow - no need to press "Play" for the first file you annotate
+* Annotation script keeps track of the total duration of annotated clips so far and stops you when you've annotated an hour of clips

 ## What's what in this repo

 * [A description of the materials](#description-of-materials-in-the-repo)